 If you are in an office with multiple phone lines, set up one line so that it goes to an answering machine.
 Then someone who has sent you a file or message can be prompted to leave a phone message along these lines: "This is so-and-so.
 It's Thursday at 2:30 and I just sent you an email encrypted using key NQGPYED, that is, November - Quebec - Golf - Papa - Yankee - Echo - Delta."

 For regular correspondents, you could exchange with your intended recipients a randomly generated list of keys that you will use in various time periods.
 A schedule might list a new key for each month, week, day, even hour or quarter hour.
-If you can't find a teenager to write this script for you, use the Feedback button at the top of this page to ask us for a C++ console version.
+If you can't find a teenager to write this script for you, use the Feedback button on most pages at https://Marpx.com to ask us for a C++ console version.
 Incidentally, if you send out key schedules, be sure to encrypt them.
 And the first time, you need to get the key for that first encrypted file to them by some other way -- phone, snail mail, whatever.

 Yet another method for key exchange of messages is for each person to include at the end of each message a seven letter key for the recipient to use next time.
 Example: "When you respond, please privatize your message using for your key RMSVPWK."